Dental Specialties in Flagstaff

 The Endodontist examines, diagnoses and treats diseases and destructive processes, including injuries and abnormalities of dental pulps and periapical tissues of the teeth.

-Why is Dr. Bacon or Dr. Lerud referring you to an Endodontist?
+Why is Dr. Bacon or Dr. Stowell referring you to an Endodontist?

-Dr. Bacon and Dr. Lerud refer their patients to an endodontist rather than having it done “in house” for the following reasons:
+Dr. Bacon and Dr. Stowell refer their patients to an endodontist rather than having it done “in house” for the following reasons:

 -Endodontists mainly do root canals all day every day.
 The more you perform a procedure, the better you get at it.
 Root canals involve cleaning out a small area that is difficult and sometimes impossible to see.
 When done incorrectly the result is often tooth loss.
 Seeing an endodontist after a root canal is done wrong to try to fix the problem is often futile.